-Common Green
+(a) Common Green

 Each Cottage Neighborhood shall have a Common Green.
-The Common Green may be counted toward the Open Space required consistent with Section 407.54, Non-Conservation Open Space.
+The Common Green may be counted toward the 20% Open Space required consistent with Section 407.54, Secondary Non-Conservation Open Space, of this Chapter.
 The Common Green shall be designed to meet the following:

 - 1. The Common Green shall include at least 400 square feet per unit. - 2.
 The Common Green shall be centrally located within the development. - 3.
-The Common Green may include stormwater management facilities incorporating low impact designs or facilities as long as a minimum of 400 square feet per dwelling unit is usable by the residents for active or passive recreation. - 4.
+The Common Green may include stormwater management facilities incorporating low impact development designs or facilities that are designed to meet the open space requirements found in Section 407.56 of the Chapter as long as a minimum of 400 square feet per dwelling unit is usable by the residents for active or passive recreation. - 4.
 Amenities such as community greens, benches, and pavilions are allow in the common green.